Hardening Networking

 Testing

-Review listening ports: After each rebuild, use ss -tlpn
+Review listening ports: After each rebuild, use ss -tlpn, nmap or netstat

 to see which services are accepting connections.
 Close or firewall anything